sudo-su-FDEL/Crumble/README.md

 # Crumble

-A menu wordlist generator for pentesting/auditing passwords using different password techniques.
+A menu driven wordlist generator for pentesting/auditing passwords using different password techniques.
 Made this program to specifically complement other password cracking tools such as hashcat and john the ripper.
 Another reason I made this is because other programs did not have what I was looking for were, outdated and did not want to memorize commands.
 In other words I wanted to make specific changes while trying to keep it simple, as as person who likes to crack hashes, I figured something like this would really benefit me and others who like to crack hashes.